aryanmid123/c-sorting-algorithms/README.md

 Most languages already have a sort method implemented in standard libraries, so why learn sorting algorithms?

 Learning sorting algorithms teaches you algorithm design.
-You will learn how to use paradigms like [divide and conquer](https://en.wikipedia.org/wiki/Divide_and_conquer_algorithm), how to measure algorithm efficiency and when to use different sorting algorithms to maximize efficiency.
+You will learn how to use paradigms like [divide and conquer](https://en.wikipedia.org/wiki/Divide_and_conquer_algorithm), how to measure algorithm complexity and when to use different sorting algorithms to maximize efficiency.

 ## <a name="why-c"></a> Why C?